tema6120/ForgetMeNot/.github/readme/ARCHITECTURE.md

 * no restrictions on the type or size of data passed between screens (unlike [Safe Args](https://developer.android.com/guide/navigation/navigation-pass-data#supported_argument_types)).
 * `Fragment`s do not participate in the data transfer process.
 In my opinion, this is not what they should do.
 * we parallelize the navigation process.
 On the UI Thread, we immediately ask `NavController` to navigate to another screen while on `businessLogicThread` we run the code for creating `DiScope` instance of the next screen.
-It speeds up speeds up the opening of a new screen, data and dependencies preparation.
+It speeds up the opening of a new screen, data and dependencies preparation.